 If this sounds like something you would like to do, then you are invited to join us as we take on this challenge together.
 Actually, this will be our first 10-Day Challenge as the Book of Ephesians is longer than the other books we’ve been studying.

-I’ll see you in the Deeper in God Bible Studies group!
+I’ll see you in the DIG Bible Study Community!

 Cindy Barnes has been called by God in the early 80s to be a teacher of His Word.
 She is a serious student of the Word, focusing on the Inductive Bible Study Method since 2007.
 Her passion is to teach women how to study the Bible using this method.
 In addition, she desires for women to develop an intense yearning to draw closer to God through reading and writing out the Bible.